michanto/cdk-orchestration/API.md

 public getAtt(attributeName: string): Reference
 ```

+Returns the value of an attribute of the custom resource of an arbitrary type.

-Returns a flattened JSON key from the resource response.
+Attributes are returned from the custom resource provider through the
+`Data` map where the key is the attribute name.

 ###### `attributeName`<sup>Required</sup> <a name="attributeName" id="@michanto/cdk-orchestration.custom_resources.LambdaCustomResource.getAtt.parameter.attributeName"></a>

 - *Type:* string

+the name of the attribute.

 ---